 Narre Warren, VIC

 The building’s dominant feature is a timber gridshell that defines the main atrium.
-This impressive central area will incorporate a 12m high glass façade facing a large community plaza area beyond.
+This impressive central area incorporates a 12m high glass façade facing a large community plaza area beyond.
 The remainder of the freeform roof structure is constructed of steel with spectacular cantilevers at the building edges.
-TTW’s engineers have worked closely with architects and timber contractors to optimise the timber roof form within the spatial design constraints.
-The multiple functions of the building have created particular design challenges, especially in regards to acoustic separation.
+TTW’s engineers worked closely with architects and timber contractors to optimise the timber roof form within the spatial design constraints.
+The multiple functions of the building created particular design challenges, especially in regards to acoustic separation.

 Bunjil Place timelapse – June to September 2016